Hendra virus - Frequently Asked Questions

 Hendra virus infection can be fatal.

 For more information on Hendra virus infection in humans, refer to the NSW Health website.

 How is it controlled?

-Where Hendra virus has been confirmed as the cause of illness or death in horses, NSW DPI in conjunction with the local Livestock Health and Pest Authority, and NSW Health will manage the situation.
+Where Hendra virus has been confirmed as the cause of illness or death in horses, NSW DPI in conjunction with the Local Land Services, and NSW Health will manage the situation.

 Urgent measures including quarantine of infected horse/s will be taken to minimise the risk to people and other horses, and to track the likely cause and extent of the infection.

 NSW DPI will contact NSW Health whenever Hendra virus is confirmed or strongly suspected.
 NSW Health will then work with the horse owner, handlers and attending veterinarians to assess their risk from exposure to the infected animal.

 A small number of people are known to have been infected with Hendra.